mtamannaee/Vis-Trec/ReadMe.md

 * __Visualization__ of the analysis over baseline’s ranked query __percentiles__ for both __ALL__ and __HARD__ queries.
 * Moreover, considering the user’s selected metric of measurement, the measured values for each retrieval gets inserted in a __LaTEX table__ which code can easily get generated and printed within a text file in the specified directory by Vis-Trec.

+* Full youtube tutorial on how to use this application on this link : https://youtu.be/mp-INKk2FX4

 # How To Start?